-The community of Villa Corazon is scattered along the side of a steep incline.
+The community of Villa Corazon in the Philippines is scattered along the side of a steep incline.
 It’s difficult to tell if the roads that connect the community existed before the clusters of homes that make up the community, or if the homes dictated where the roads should lead.
 The space between neighbors offers privacy and the ability to farm small plots of land, but also spreads the community apart to the extent that the benefits from wide-ranging, successful projects in one area fail to ease the community’s burdens equally.

 This is why projects have phases.